Skip to main content

 Twenty doses from one vial.

-Same 5 mg vial, but you add 1 ml instead of 2 ml:
+The same 5 mg vial reconstituted with 1 ml instead of 2 ml:

 • Concentration: 5 mg / 1 ml = 5 mg/ml